andreasmhallberg/readingnotes/README.md

 Lists and tables are sometimes quoted in markdown format.

-Subheadings (`##` in markdown) is only used on long notes to improve readability, typically reflecting chapters in book-length sources.
+Subheadings (`##` in markdown) are occasionally used on long notes to improve readability, typically reflecting chapters in book-length sources.

 ### Keywords